VytautasV/NintendoGames/README.md

 ### How to run

-Download and run as Py script on machine with Python 3 instalation.
-Games data is stored in a two levels dictionary file 'dic', sorted by genre and rating.
+Download and run as Py script on machine with Python 3 and pandas.

 CLI iterface provides access to 3 groups of functions:
 1. Summary (4): count games by genre, count words in games names, sort and prints counts.